colosseum-wiot/colosseum-school-2023/gpu-assignment/README.md

     ```
     python transfer_learning.py
     ```
-3. Meanwhile it is training you check the status of the GPUs.
+3. Meanwhile it is training you check the status of the GPUs using nvidia-smi.

-4. You can see the saved the results by transfering them into your computer or using VS code.
+4. You can see the saved the results by transfering them into your computer or use VS code or PyCharm.

 Congratulations!
 You have successfully tested the performance of GPUs on Colosseum and executed the PyTorch example for image classification using transfer learning.